ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/resources/scripts.md

 The rule of thumb is:

-- If it's a package from npm, you can use bare specifiers and no extension
+- If it's a package from npm installed in **dependencies**, you can use bare specifiers and no extension
 - Otherwise, you will need to use a relative path and the extension